 Stress reduction training can cover a variety of techniques, such as mindfulness practices, time management strategies, self-care tips, and communication skills.
 These methods can help caregivers manage their emotional well-being, improve their interactions with clients and their families, and ultimately, enhance the quality of care provided.
 When caregivers feel more in control of their stress, they’re more likely to stay engaged and committed to their roles, reducing turnover and improving overall job satisfaction

-The Need for Hard Skill Training
+The Need for Hard Skills Training

 While soft skills are crucial, hard skills training remains a fundamental part of a caregiver’s education.
 The HHAeXchange Homecare Insights Survey revealed that 18% of caregivers are interested in training on how to treat patients with specific illnesses such as Alzheimer’s or diabetes.